magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 ## [Next Step - Tutorial 21 - A minimalist interface to React with Reagent (Part II)][6]

-In the [next Part II][6] of the tutorial on Reagent we'll first comment the official React Tutorial on state management and the way you could port it to Reagent.
+In [Part II of this tutorial on Reagent][6] we're going to complete our porting of the official React Tutorial to Reagent, by introducing components state management.

 # License